-Liberis Group, the UK fintech on a mission to transform small business finance through technology, data and partnerships, today announced that it has increased its global footprint with the opening of new offices in the Nordics and US.
+Liberis Group, the UK fintech on a mission to transform small business finance through technology, data and partnerships, has announced that it has increased its global footprint with the opening of new offices in the Nordics and US.

 As banks and traditional finance providers around the world become more risk-averse, small businesses are finding it harder to get the funding they need.
 The increase of Liberis Group’s worldwide presence is therefore set to improve the ease and access to funding, as well as help partners such as acquirers reduce customer churn by offering flexible financing directly to their small business customers.